dlt42/satellite-tracker/README.md

 * Display a satellite using an icon of a satellite
 * Highlight any satellites that come too close to each other
 * Reposition tooltip dynamically / or display details elsewhere
+* Optionally store satellite data in the browser data store